adfinis/muuvctl/README.md

 ## Contributing

 Please let us know what you would like to contribute before you get invested!
-This is really a proof of concept at this stage.
+This is really just a proof of concept at this stage.

 ### pre-commit hook